dandls/counterfactuals/README.md

 )
 ```

-The `cfactuals` object is now an instance of class `Counterfactuals`,
+`cfactuals` is a `Counterfactuals` object that contains the found
-which contains the counterfactuals and provides several methods for
+counterfactuals and provides several methods for their evaluation and
-evaluation and plotting.
+visualization.

 ``` r
 cfactuals